Skip to main content Accessibility Statement

 About this project

-We are excited to have the opportunity to work together to address an acknowledged gap in literature about how to make the method of developing an impactful curriculum effective ( Turner et al., 2021) and how to evaluate impact of the process (Bens et al., 2021).
+We are excited to have the opportunity to work together to address a recognized gap in how to make the development of impactful curricula effective and how to evaluate the impact of this process.

-Our work with the SEDA Curriculum Development Network has also identified the need for curriculum and educational developers to be able to support key stakeholders to design and evaluate impactful curricula which enhances the quality of the student learning experience and to be able to evaluate the impact of this support to ensure its ongoing effectiveness.
+Our work with the SEDA Curriculum Development Network, a UK-based professional network that supports educational developers in higher education, has highlighted the need for curriculum and educational developers to support key stakeholders in designing and evaluating impactful curricula that enhance the student learning experience, and to assess the impact of this support to ensure it remains effective.

 collaboration-generic

-This project aims to develop a curriculum design, review and evaluation framework with a set of supporting ‘pillars of impact’ case studies and resources to help key stakeholders to design and evaluate impactful curricula which enhances the quality of the student learning experience.
+This project will develop a curriculum design, review, and evaluation framework, supported by ‘pillars of impact’ case studies and resources, to help stakeholders design and assess curricula that enhance the student learning experience.

-We will build upon the JISC report (Knight & Beetham, 2022) by asking institutions in this network for some context about their curriculum design processes but focus mainly on impact evaluation to address the gap in the literature.
+We will build on previous surveys by asking institutions in this network about their curriculum design processes, with a focus on evaluating impact to fill this gap.

 Lead institution: